-- Nominators can be students, peers, department heads, or deans may nominate candidates.
-Individuals may also nominate themselves
+- Nominators: students, peers, department heads, or deans may nominate candidates.
+Individuals may also nominate themselves.

 - effectiveness in undergraduate lectures / discussions / studios laboratories

 - a command of their subject area

 - skills in organizing and developing class material